 With this page, users aren’t left hanging around.
 They didn’t land on the page they were looking for, but with so many suggestions on offer, they might find something similar or better.

 7. eBay – 404 Page with Trending Deals

-eBay is a popular eCommerce website that leverages its 404 error page to showcase the hottest products.
+eBay is a popular eCommerce website that leverages its custom 404 error page message to showcase the hottest products.

-On visiting the page, you see a fun image and quirky headline saying they “looked everywhere” for your desired page, which helps users relate to the situation.
+On visiting the page, you see a fun image and quirky headline saying they “looked everywhere” for your desired page.
+This helps users relate to the situation.
 It then links to their homepage with an eye-catching button.

 After, they go on to suggest looking on their help pages if you still need help.
 Or, you can go straight to browsing their trending deals, which most users are probably looking for anyway.

-By organizing their 404 page design in this way, they offer plenty of opportunities for people to keep using their website without being too pushy.
+By organizing their 404 page design this way, they offer more opportunities for people to keep using their site without being too pushy.

 8. 9gag – Call-to-Action 404 Page